 Measures apart from the situation in Ukraine

-Before this escalation against Ukraine, the Biden administration was rightfully considering additional sanctions against Putin’s Russia for its aggressive actions—including election interference, hacking against the United States in the SolarWinds case, bounties against US soldiers in Afghanistan, assassinations and attempted assassinations using chemical weapons, and repression at home.
-These steps should take place regardless of Putin’s latest threat against Ukraine.
-Full blocking sanctions against the Russian government development institution VEB, moves against the issuance of Russian sovereign debt, and individual sanctions against Putin’s circle of corrupt oligarchs, bagmen, princelings, and agents should go forward, among other steps.
+Before these most recent escalations and threats against Ukraine, the Biden administration was rightfully considering additional sanctions against Putin’s Russia for its aggressive actions—including election interference, hacking against the United States in critical sectors, assassinations and attempted assassinations using chemical weapons, and repression at home.
+Full blocking sanctions against the Russian government development institution VEB; moves against the issuance of Russian sovereign debt, and trading of such debt on the secondary market, with appropriate wind-down provisions; and more individual sanctions against Putin’s circle of corrupt oligarchs, bagmen, princelings, and agents should go forward, among other steps, in any event.

-The Nord Stream 2 gas pipeline is a bad idea quite apart from the Kremlin’s recent escalation against Ukraine, though US sanctions against German and other European companies would be a costly way of dealing with it.
-A new Kremlin attack on Ukraine might finally get the German government to change course on the pipeline.
-In any case, the German government would be well-advised to declare a moratorium on the project while the United States does the same on sanctions against the project, giving all the parties—Ukrainians and Poles included, along with the European Commission—time to address Nord Stream 2’s risks.
+The Nord Stream 2 gas pipeline is a bad idea quite apart from the Kremlin’s threats against Ukraine, though US sanctions against German and other European companies would be a costly way of dealing with it.
+The prospect of a new Kremlin attack on Ukraine seems, finally, to have convinced the new German government to change course on the pipeline and acknowledge that it could not proceed in the face of new Russian aggression.
+The United States might well move against Nord Stream 2 in reaction to a major Russian escalation.
+In any case, the German government would be well-advised to declare a moratorium on the project—no regulatory approval—while Putin’s threats to Ukraine remain on the table and to be clearer about consequences to the project in the event of additional Russian provocation.

 Sanctions are not cost- or risk-free.
 All options can cause some level of pain to Western companies, and all pose some risk of unintended consequences.
-But demonstrating determination to resist Putin’s aggression, bear the costs of doing so, and work as much as possible as a united transatlantic community may be the best way of deterring the Kremlin.
+But demonstrating determination to resist Putin’s aggression, bearing the costs of doing so, and working as much as possible as a united transatlantic community may be the best way of deterring the Kremlin.

 Brian O’Toole is a nonresident senior fellow with the Atlantic Council’s GeoEconomics Center.
 He is a former senior adviser to the director of the Office of Foreign Assets Control (OFAC) at the US Department of the Treasury.
 Follow him on Twitter @brianoftoole.